-- 1. For the mechanical fuel pump, remove the positive wire from the ignition coil (do not let this wire touch anything to prevent a short during cranking or KOEO [key on engine off]).
+- 1. For a mechanical fuel pump, remove the positive wire from the ignition coil (do not let this wire touch anything to prevent a short during cranking or KOEO [key on engine off]).
 Crank the engine over for 10 seconds to allow fuel bowls to fill.
 Reconnect the coil positive wire when finished.
 Electric fuel pumps let the fuel bowls fill in stages by turning the ignition on and then off.
 Let the fuel pump run for a few seconds at a time.
 If an oil pressure safety switch is being used, the customer will need to temporarily bypass the switch. - 2.
 Start the vehicle. - 3.
 The fuel level in the clear sight glass should be mid-level for correct float adjustment.
-Most likely, this will not need to be adjusted.
+Most likely, the fuel level will not need to be adjusted.
 See Figure 1. - 4.
-If you do need to adjust this, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level.
+If you do need to adjust the fuel level, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level.
 Use caution when making adjustments.
 Fuel will be under pressure and may leak out if lock screw is loosened excessively. - 5.
 Tighten the lock screw while holding the adjustment nut.
 Make sure the fuel level is mid-level of the sight glass. - 6.
-If fuel level is adjusted too high rev the engine a few times.

-TIP: To lower the fuel in the secondary bowl manually, open the secondary throttle shaft slightly.
+If fuel level was too high prior to the change, rev the engine a few times to see the resulting fuel level after the adjustment. - TIP: To lower the fuel in the secondary bowl manually, open the secondary throttle shaft slightly.
 This will allow the secondary side to supply fuel to the engine and drop the fuel level faster.